fkeramati/LPS-SI/README.md

-# LPS-SI
-Systemic inflammation impairs human myelopoiesis and interferon type I responses
+# Systemic inflammation impairs human myelopoiesis and interferon type I responses

 This repository contains code for reproducing the key figures and findings of the short and long-term effects of LPS-induced systemic inflammation on hematopoiesis, especially myelopoiesis.